 Prices vary based on where you live so you can expect to pay between a certain range depending on the bathroom layout, material cost, plumbing work and whether or not you are having a complete bathroom refurbishment.

-When talking about installation of your new bathroom suite, it’s important to discuss not just pricing of the new bathroom.
-You should also look at the miscellaneous costs such as moving, tipping, cost to install and also about the time invested.
+When talking about the installation of your new bathroom suite, it’s important to discuss not just the pricing of the new bathroom.
+You should also look at the miscellaneous costs such as moving, tipping, cost to install and also time invested.
 As you’ll have to be home to supervise tradespeople, it’s imperative that you take this time into consideration since you’ll most likely have to rearrange work or other commitments to fit time in.
 These other costs and associated costs are just as important as bathroom costs.
 If you want a luxury bathroom, you have to factor in bathroom ideas to save money.

 Toilets may cost around an average of £300 to £450 depending on who you call and where you look.
 They take anywhere between 2 to 3 hours to install, so you may want to plan for this to be done early in the day.
 Toilet cost will differ based on what you have selected.

 When it comes to installation procedures, always ask how much does it cost in total?
 Have a look and see if there are any installation packages available as this may work out as cheaper overall when it comes to bathroom cost and the price of bathroom fitters.
 Bathroom renovations often include removing the old bathroom suite or putting in an en suite bathroom in a room that was previously not used in the same way.